ethereum/remix-project/docs/unittesting.md

 Run
 -----
-Once you are done with writing tests, select the right file(s) and click on the button `Run` to execute the tests in the selected files.
+Once you are done with writing tests, select the _test.sol files in the list and click on the button `Run` to execute the tests in the selected files.
 The execution will run in a separate environment and the result will be displayed below.

 ![](images/a-unit-testing-run-result.png)